casweeney/resolver/README.md

 - Adonis.js

 #### React
-Creates a React project with a prompt of choose the scaffold type either js or ts
+Creates a React project with a prompt to choose the scaffold type either js or ts
 ```sh
 resolver-cli scaffold react project_name
 ```